dansanderson/picotool/README.md

 ># picotool: Tools and Python libraries for manipulating Pico-8 game files

 [Pico-8](http://www.lexaloffle.com/pico-8.php) is a *fantasy game console* by [Lexaloffle Games](http://www.lexaloffle.com/).
 The Pico-8 runtime environment runs *cartridges* (or *carts*): game files containing code, graphics, sound, and music data.
-The console includes a built-in cartridge editor for writing games.
-Game cartridge files can also be played in a browser, and can be posted to the Lexaloffle bulletin board or exported to any website.
+The console includes a built-in editor for writing games.
+Game cartridge files can be played in a browser, and can be posted to the Lexaloffle bulletin board or exported to any website.

 There are two major cartridge data formats supported by Pico-8: a text-based format (`.p8`), and a PNG-based binary format (`.p8.png`).
-The PNG file can be viewed as an image that serves as a cover image for the cartridge; the actual game data is encoded in the image data.
+The PNG file can be viewed as an image that serves as a cover image for the cartridge.
+The actual game data is encoded in the image data.

 The `picotool` suite of tools and libraries can read `.p8` and `.p8.png` files, and can write `.p8` files.
 The suite is implemented entirely in [Python 3](https://www.python.org/).
 The tools can examine and transform cartridges in various ways, and you can implement your own tools to access and modify cartridge data with the Python libraries.